taylorking01/lilly-recruitment-challenge/DOCUMENTATION.md

 - Implemented error handling to prevent crashes.
 - Applied red styling to unavailable prices for clear distinction.

+### **Improving Frontend Design & Responsiveness**
+- Fixed disclaimer text overflow on smaller screens.
+- Centered "Medicine Tracker" title with better padding.
+- Improved spacing and alignment for a consistent style across all screen sizes.
+- Adjusted text sizes to ensure readability on different devices.

 ### **Planned Enhancements**

 - Add an HTML form to allow users to submit new medicines via the frontend.